-Howard Dole served on minesweepers, provided French Foreign Legion phones and worked for the Shaw of Iran
+Howard Dole served on minesweepers, provided French Foreign Legion phones and worked for the Shah of Iran

 Howard Dole joined the Navy in 1948 after graduating from high school in Philadelphia.
 He went aboard the minesweeper, USS Sprig, the first radarman assigned to a minesweeper in the Atlantic Fleet.
 She was based in Charleston, S.C.